ArVillalobos/arvillalobos.github.io/notes/_posts/2024-08-12-IntroductionToIDSAndIPS.md

 ---

-> * *flow_id: This is a unique identifier assigned by Suricata to each network flow.
-A flow, in Suricata terms, is defined as a set of IP packets passing through a network interface in a specific direction and between a given pair of source and destination endpoints.
-Each of these flows gets a unique flow_id.
-This identifier helps us track and correlate various events related to the same network flow in the EVE JSON log.
-Using flow_id, we can associate different pieces of information related to the same flow, such as alerts, network transactions, and packets, providing a cohesive view of what is happening on a specific communication channel.*
-> * *pcap_cnt: This is a counter that Suricata increments for each packet it processes from the network traffic or from a PCAP file (in offline mode). pcap_cnt allows us to trace a packet back to its original order in the PCAP file or network stream.
-This is beneficial in understanding the sequence of network events as they occurred.
-It can help to precisely pinpoint when an alert was triggered in relation to other packets, which can provide valuable context in an investigation.*
-> * fast.log: This is a text-based log format that records alerts only and is enabled by default.
-Try inspecting the content of old_fast.log residing at /var/log/suricata as follows.

 ```shell
 gu3ro@htb[/htb]$ cat /var/log/suricata/old_fast.log
 07/06/2023-08:34:35.003163  [**] [1:1:0] Known bad DNS lookup, possible Dridex infection [**] [Classification: (null)] [Priority: 3] {UDP} 10.9.24.101:51833 -> 10.9.24.1:53